Healthcare in Bristol

-Healthcare in the city of Bristol, England and the surrounding area is largely provided by the National Health Service (NHS).
-Until July 2022, this was provided through the Bristol, North Somerset and South Gloucestershire clinical commissioning group.
-Facilities include a large teaching hospital – Bristol Royal Infirmary – which offers nationally commissioned specialist cardiac, cancer and children's services from its city-centre campus to patients in the southwest of England and beyond.
+Healthcare in Bristol, England and the surrounding area has been the responsibility of one integrated care board (ICB) since July 2022.
+This replaced the former clinical commissioning group (CCG) of Bristol, North Somerset and South Gloucestershire.

+The NHS Bristol, North Somerset and South Gloucestershire Integrated Care Board covers the areas administered by three local authorities: Bristol, North Somerset and South Gloucestershire.

 History

 From 1947 to 1974, NHS services in Bristol were managed by the South-Western Regional Hospital Board.
 In 1974 the boards were abolished and replaced by Regional Health Authorities, with Bristol coming under the South Western RHA.
 Regions were reorganised in 1996 and Bristol came under the South and West (Wessex and South Western) Regional Health Authority.
 Bristol from 1974 was under Avon Area Health Authority divided into three district health authorities: Bristol and Weston, Southmead and Frenchay.
 This continued until 1993 when the three authorities were combined into Avon DHA, and area health authorities were abolished.
 Two primary care trusts (PCT) were established covering the whole county in 2002, Bristol North PCT and Bristol South and West PCT.
 They were merged to form Bristol PCT in 2006.
 The PCTs were managed by the South West strategic health authority from 2002 until 2013, when services were transferred to the new Bristol clinical commissioning group (CCG).

 During the COVID-19 pandemic a temporary 300-bed NHS COVID-19 critical care hospital, one of seven NHS Nightingale Hospitals in England, was built at the Exhibition and Conference Centre of the University of the West of England.
 It would be ready for use from 25 April, but would only be used if needed during the peak of the outbreak.